garrint/O365MgmtApi/README.md

 Instructions and PS script example for how to interactively pull service health and message center posts from a tenant

 Use O365 Mgmt API via PowerShell to get Service Health and Incidents as well as Message Center posts:
-•	Login to AAD Portal with GA account from the tenant where you wish to capture service health and message center updates
-  i.
-Select All Services from the blade at the left and find and go into App Registrations

-    1. Click + New Application Registration button
+    1. Login to AAD Portal, Select All Services, go into App Registrations, and then click + New Application Registration button
       a.
 Give it a name like "O365 Mgmt API"
       b.
 Leave application type "Web app / API"
       c.
 Set a dummy signon url like "https://dummyurl" (this URL not used)